Sun, sea and equality at 'relevant' Commonwealth Games

-Gold Coast (Australia) (AFP) - The Commonwealth Games are "more relevant now than ever", organisers said on Monday as they got ready to fire the starting gun on 11 days of competition at Australia's Gold Coast.
+Gold Coast, Australia, April 2, 2018 (AFP) - - The Commonwealth Games are "more relevant now than ever", organisers said on Monday as they got ready to fire the starting gun on 11 days of competition at Australia's Gold Coast.

 Questions have been asked about the standing and modern appeal of the tournament, an echo of colonialism which began as the British Empire Games in 1930.